Paul-J-Company/Systems-Design/Systems-Design.md

 LLMs can be trained to automatically create tickets in your ticketing system<br>
 and initiate the next actions in a workflow spurred by an incident or other IT event.<br>
 Reinforcement Learning AI can outperform humans in any game<br>
-such as Go, Chess, and any Compter Games like Atari Breakout, and Doda2.<br>
+such as Go, Chess, and any Computer Games like Atari Breakout, and Doda2.<br>
 The potential of AI is enormous and I believe it will be used in every aspect of every industry.<br>
 Platform Engineering is a perfect match for current AI technologies because AI excels<br>
 in learning from large amounts of data and Platforms generate large amounts of data.<br>